 That said, there are some nerfs to the top tier.
 It sounds like I just contradicted myself, so I want you to understand this important distinction.
 Imagine that a top tier character has 10 awesome things about him or 10 ways to win.
 If I really wanted to nerf his power level, I would make all 10 of these things, say, 20% worse.
 But what if one of those 10 things is so abusable that it can be repeated over and over pretty mindlessly, leading to shallow gameplay?
 This is a case where I think I can remove or tone down that 1 option and leave the other 9 just as strong as ever.
 This does not even necessarily reduce the overall power level of the character—it just forces the player out of repeating loops and into other more interesting options.

 There are several of these situations in Super Turbo, and rather than trying to muck with every possible one, I think it's just safer to remove the repeatable abuse from the top tier characters only—the abusable stuff that can often decide matches.

 It's ironic that as a player, I seek out exactly these kinds of repeatable, mindless moves, yet as a designer they are what I tried to remove.
-The list of toned down things is very, very short in comparison to the list of new, powered up stuff, so I think that fun factor is going up in addition to the compressing the tiers for balance.
+I think many players fall into to the trap of thinking that degenerate, decisionsless techniques are good to exist because they're so used to them being good for winning, but those are two entirely different concepts.
+That said, the list of toned down things is very, very short in comparison to the list of new, powered up stuff, so I think that fun factor is going up in addition to the compressing the tiers for balance.

 I hope that you find Street Fighter HD Remix easier to play than Super Turbo, with more strategic depth, and with fewer lopsided matches than ever.